-On March 16, 2021 we announced that management's unaudited estimate of the range of our net asset value ("NAV") per share of our common stock as of February 28, 2021 is between \$14.03 and \$14.13.
+On March 16, 2021 we announced that management's unaudited estimate of the range of our NAV per share of our common stock as of February 28, 2021 is between \$14.03 and \$14.13.
 This estimate is not a comprehensive statement of our financial condition or results for the month ended February 28, 2021.
-This estimate did not undergo the Company's typical quarter-end financial closing procedures and was not approved by the Company's board of directors.
+This estimate did not undergo the Company's typical quarter-end financial closing procedures and was not approved by the Board.
 We advise you that our NAV per share as of April 30, 2021, which will be reported in our Form N-CSR, may differ materially from this estimate.